-You and your attorney must be able to find the correct “blend” of these sets of laws in order to arrive at a remedy that is suitable for your situation.
+You and your attorney must be able to find the correct “blend” of these sets of laws to arrive at a remedy that is suitable for your situation.
 Let’s go over some of those remedies to begin our discussion.

 Contempt of Court

 There are dual penalties that a judge in Texas may assess against a person for being found in contempt of court.
-The first is a civil fine that is often assessed against every violation the court determines is applicable.
+The first is a civil fine often assessed against every violation the court determines is applicable.

 The first is called direct contempt.
-This type of contempt is the sort that involves bad behavior in front of the judge.
+This type of contempt is the sort that involves lousy behavior in front of the judge.
 Acting disrespectfully towards the judge or other courtroom personnel can result in fines or jail time for the offender.

 A motion to enforce: What it means and how to begin the process

 That order contains the specific rules of engagement for you two to follow.
-The order’s language must be specific and clear for a court to enforce it potentially.
+The order’s language must be precise and clear for a court to enforce it potentially.
 Assuming that your order is, then there is the potential for an enforcement action should you or your child’s other parent violate that order.